Why Ireland should be taking way more notice of Andy Keogh

 “I never saw a player like this in Asia,” said the Brazilian forward Leonardo last year, a man also producing impressive displays in Asia at Jeonbuk Motors and now Al Jazira.
 “I play against Chinese teams, Australian teams, and Japanese teams, and I have never seen one player like this”.
 It’s the common consensus among all pundits and supporters of Asian football.
 At his best, he is untouchable.

-He faces the same pressure at club level.
+He faces the same pressure at the club level.
 The captain of his boyhood club for the last four seasons, he dragged them to the brink of history last October.
 A nine-month-long Asian Champions League campaign saw Abdulrahman star throughout.
-They were on the brink of exiting the competition in the group stages when he scored a late free kick in their final home game, which proved to be the catalyst for their progression.
+They were on the brink of exiting the group stages when he scored a late free kick in their final home game, which proved to be the catalyst for their progression.
 He impressed again in the knockout stages, providing more crucial goals and breath-taking assists, scoring home and away in the semi-final.
 They met Korean powerhouse Jeonbuk in the final.
 The stage was set for Al Ain and Asian football’s biggest talent to show what they were capable of.
 In the second leg of the final, Al Ain won a penalty to level the aggregate score 3–3.
 Surprisingly, Brazilian striker Douglas, not Omar, took the penalty and blazed it over the bar.
 Jeonbuk held on for the victory, and Al Ain still hasn’t recovered from the loss six months later.

 Omar's decision not to take such a crucial penalty was seen by many as a captain shirking his responsibilities and failing to step up in the big moment.
 Logic would simply suggest that a striker taking a penalty is the normal routine, but the fact that Omar has taken every penalty at the club since then has done little to diminish criticism.
 It’s the nature of football fandom and punditry.
 Take aim at those lauded for their skill and hope for their failure rather than appreciate their talent.
 If such a moment presented itself again, there’s no questioning who would step up.